Nasty chemical of the month: Phthalates

 Phthalates (pronounced thay-lates) are a class of chemicals that are also known as phthalate esters or esters of phthalic acid.
-They are often used as plasticizers (substances added to plastics to make them more flexible, durable and longer-lasting) and are commonly used in plastics, clothing, cosmetics, perfumes and children’s toys.
+They are often used as plasticizers (substances added to plastics to make them more flexible, durable and last longer lasting) and are commonly used in plastics, clothing, cosmetics, perfumes (as solvents) and children’s toys.

 What’s the problem with Phthalates?

-They’re particularly risky for pregnant women, as phthalates are also known to cross the placenta.
+Risk to developing foetus and infant exposure Phthalates are known to cross the placenta.
 In animal experiments, exposure to phthalates has been shown to increase developmental abnormalities and increased foetal death.
 A large human population study found an association between phthalate metabolites in pregnant women and effects on the genitals of their newborns.
 In 2004 a study showed that phthalates were detected in pooled breast milk samples from American women and in infant formula.
 Breast milk contaminated with phthalates was also linked to reproductive hormonal imbalances in infant boys.

-High risk of exposure Phthalates can leach into food through plastic containers and are quite stable in the air which means can travel long distances.
+High risk of exposure Phthalates can leach into food through plastic containers and are quite stable in the air so can travel long distances.
 They have been measured inside people’s homes in house dust and indoor air and have also been measured in foods, milk and drinking water .